 Unplug the autopilot so that it is powered down before reattaching the receiver’s power

-Using the receiver to set the flight mode (not recommended)¶
+Using the receiver to set the flight mode (DO NOT USE!)¶

 Instead of setting up the receiver and autopilot as described above (i.e. “Low-Throttle” and “No Signal” methods) the receiver can be set-up to set channel 5 (flight mode channel) to a flight mode slot that has been set to RTL.
 For example the receiver could be setup to move ch5’s pwm value to 1700us which is “Flight Mode 5” which could then be set to RTL on the Mission Planner’s Initial Setup >> Mandatory Hardware >> Flight Modes screen.